Advice

 RELATED: How To Jump-Start an Electric Car Battery

-How to Manually Open Electronic Car Doors
+How to Open Electronic Car Doors Manually

 Knowing how to open a car door manually becomes crucial if the vehicle has an electronic button release system and the 12-volt battery that powers accessories is dead.
 When working correctly, the button signals an electric motor to unlatch the door.
 If the driver or passenger depresses the button and nothing happens, they must use the manual emergency release.

 While automakers don’t intentionally hide the mechanical release location, the physical lever isn’t necessarily prominent, especially when an occupant is in a stressful or chaotic emergency situation.
 When you enter a car with a door button instead of a traditional mechanical door handle, familiarize yourself with the manual door release placement.
+It’s best to understand the procedure before an emergency occurs.

 • Review the owner’s manual if it’s your new car, a rental, or a loaner.

-Overriding Electronic Interior Door Release
+Overriding the Electronic Interior Door Release

 Cars with buttons that electronically unlatch doors also have backup manual release levers to use when the system fails.
 The location of the manual door release varies by automaker and is specified in the owner’s manual.